urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: minimal.py
    :linenos:

-* The :class:`~urwid.widget.Text` widget handles formatting blocks of text, wrapping to the next line when necessary.
+* The :class:`Text` widget handles formatting blocks of text, wrapping to the next line when necessary.
 Widgets like this are called "flow widgets" because their sizing can have a number of columns given, in this case the full screen width, then they will flow to fill as many rows as necessary.

-* The :class:`~urwid.decoration.Filler` is widget fills in blank lines above or below flow widgets so that they can be displayed in a fixed number of rows.
+* The :class:`Filler` is widget fills in blank lines above or below flow widgets so that they can be displayed in a fixed number of rows.
   This Filler will align our Text to the top of the screen, filling all the rows below with blank lines.
 Widgets which are given both the number of columns and number of rows they must be displayed in are called "box widgets".
 The "topmost" widget displayed on the screen must be a box widget.

-* The :class:`urwid.main_loop.MainLoop` class handles displaying our widgets as well as input from the user.
+* The :class:`MainLoop` class handles displaying our widgets as well as input from the user.
 In this case our widgets can't handle the input so we need to interrupt the program to exit with *^C*.